owulveryck/blog/content/post/getting-started-with-dynamodb.md

 ## Inventory management

 So finally, it is just about inventory management.
 In the retail, when you say "inventory management", the IT usually replies with millions dollars _ERP_.
-And the more items we have, the more CPU we need and then more dollar are involved... and the richer the IT specialists are (just kidding).
+And the more items we have, the more processing power we need and then more dollar are involved... and richer the IT specialists are (just kidding).

 Moreover enhancing an item by adding some attributes can be painfull and risky